jdkandersson/OpenAlchemy/CONTRIBUTING.md

 - Take not of the tools used in the pipeline for code quality checks.
 Any disabling of any check must be documented with a reason.
 - Note changes in the changelog.
+- Any raised exceptions should inherit from `open_alchemy.exceptions.BaseError`.
+Exception handling should specify which exception is being handled (e.i. more specific than `Exception`.
+- Update the readme with any significant new features
+- Update the documentation and examples, if appropriate